dinde451/jarr.d1/Jarulfs_Guide.md

 says *exit*, the script has finished and you should not read any more.
-If you exit or reach the end without a new action being set, the monster will continue to stand and will check again 0.05 seconds later, that is during the next update, see chapter 6.1for more information about how the game updates monsters and other things.
+If you exit or reach the end without a new action being set, the monster will continue to stand and will check again 0.05 seconds later, that is during the next update, see CHAPTER_LINK_general-information for more information about how the game updates monsters and other things.

 The scripts will only refer to attack options such as melee attack or ranged attack.
-For information about what type of ranged attack monsters have, see chapter 4.2.
+For information about what type of ranged attack monsters have, see CHAPTER_LINK_spell-casting-monsters.

 Finally note that although quite detailed, there might still be many special cases, exceptions and other smaller facts omitted.
 It is still